 What are the best Google Home speakers?

-Positioned as an Echo Dot rival, the $49 Google Nest Mini is a compact and affordable smart speaker that lets you take advantage of Google Assistant’s superpowers.
-It sounds fantastic for its size, while far-field microphones can pick up on, “OK Google,” from across a noisy room.
+Positioned as an Echo Dot rival, the even more affordable $49 Google Nest Mini is a compact speaker that lets you take advantage of Google Assistant’s superpowers.
 It’s fashionable, fabric-swathed design conceals the fact that it’s actually an electronic device.
 Plus the Nest Mini’s built-in wall-mount means you can free up precious counter space.

-The Google Home and Google Nest Hub Max are some of the best Google Home speakers, too.
-As the company’s first smart speaker, the Google Home is still a leading smart home hub that’s simple to set up and a great introductory device for those looking to raise their home’s IQ.
-The Nest Hub Max is a more expensive entry-point, but gives Google Assistant a bright touchscreen display and high-quality video chat camera.
+The Google Nest Hub Max is one of the best Google Home speakers, too.
+As the company’s newest smart display, the Nest Hub Max is a more expensive entry-point, but gives Google Assistant a bright touchscreen display and high-quality video chat camera.

 The best Google Home speakers you can buy today